The 6 Best Camping Getaways From Sydney

 This beautiful coastal location is famous for its surfing beaches and its fishing village.
 You can go for a swim, surf, sunbathe, walk to Sugarloaf Point lighthouse - a perfect spot for whale watching - or go for a bushwalk.
 Diving is also a great activity, and you may see the grey nurse shark population.

 Just 2 and a half hours' drive from North Sydney, Port Stephens has 26 golden beaches where you can snorkel, kayak, fish, paddle board or just go for a swim.
 The best beaches to surf are One Mile Beach, Box Beach and Fingal Spit.
 Sandboarding is also popular in the region since Port Stephens has the largest sand dunes of Australia, just 10 minutes from Nelson Bay.

 Take a dolphin-watching cruise or a kayaking tour from Nelson Bay.
 Whale watching is also popular in June and July, and September to November.
 Dine on fresh seafood and fine al fresco dining restaurants right next to the ocean.
 Alternatively, visit the Tea Gardens and dine in at the boatshed cafe restaurant on the water!

 3. Durras Beach

-Drive to Durras Beach if you truly want to experience an Australian camping adventure.
+Drive to Durras Beach for a camping adventure.
 Durras Beach National Park is located 20 minutes north of Batemans Bay.
 The holiday park is surrounded by the Murramarang National Park and Batemans Marine Park.
-It's a perfect spot for swimming, surfing, fishing, bush walking, bike riding, kayaking or just relaxing on the beach.
-You will also see kangaroos in the wild and Australian wildlife such as kookaburras, dolphins and many other beautiful species.
+It's the perfect spot for swimming, surfing, fishing, bushwalking, bike riding, kayaking or just relaxing on the beach.
+You will also see kangaroos, kookaburras, dolphins and many other beautiful species.

 4. Lake Macquarie